azika-amelia/TextClassification/README.md

 ### Preprocessing:
 So far the problem was treated in a very simple manner therefore only a few basic preprocessing techinques are practiced.
 To convert textual data into numerical data,TF-IDF was used.

-### ANN:
+### Model:
-For Classification ANN is text classification.
-With an f1-Score of 0.71
+Fully connected Neural Network does the text classification, with an f1-Score of 0.71